AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/2015-01-01-visa-intro.md

 # New to sponsoring a skilled worker?

-Answer a few quick questions to check if an overseas worker is eligible to work for your business in Australia and which visa they need.
+Answer a few quick questions to see if you can bring someone to Australia to work for you.